sophondroplet/Webapp_chatbot/README.md

 # Prequistes:

-1) python 3.11+, if you don't have python installed, install it on the
+1) python 3.11+, if you don't have python installed, install it here:
-2) nodejs, if you don't have python installed, install it on the
+2) nodejs, if you don't have node installed, install it here:

 ## Backend setup (Python)

-1) Navaga
+1) Navagate

 Set up virtual environment.
 Run in terminal: